abeusher/simplediagrams_docs/docs/templates-panel.rst

 Templates are cool.
 Templates help you.
 This is how.

-You can use templates to organize things that you often find yourself repeating when you create a diagram.
-You arrange shapes and text fields just how you want them in a diagram 'template' and then you drag that template onto a working diagram when you need it.
+Use templates to organize things that you find yourself repeating when creating diagrams.
+You can arrange shapes and text fields just how you want them in a diagram 'template' and then you drag that template onto a working diagram every time you need it.

 For example, perhaps there's a certain arrangement of business shapes you use quite often.
 Or perhaps some text stuff that you put at the top of every diagram.
 These kinds of things go into a template.